arcamens/arcamens/site_app/static/site_app/help/index.md

 ![timeline-settings-0](/static/site_app/help/timeline-settings-0.png)

+You would get:

+![timeline-settings-1](/static/site_app/help/timeline-settings-1.png)

 From there you can change the timeline attributes like name/description.

 You can as well click on Delete then you'll be asked for confirmation.
 Type the timeline name then press Delete.

-![timeline-settings-1](/static/site_app/help/timeline-settings-1.png)

 ### Board Settings/Removal

-You can rename boards by accessing its settings form.
+You can rename a board by accessing its settings form.
 For such just access the board then click on the wrench icon:

 ![board-settings-0](/static/site_app/help/board-settings-0.png)